 Now, this fan is pretty different from the ones we checked out so far.
 But, if you are looking for something that is ultra-portable, and that you can prop up in the cup holder of your chair, then you will love this one.
 It is obviously small, lightweight and can keep just one person cool.
 But if you take a few of these and combine their powers, you will be able to keep the entire tent cool.

-The handheld fan runs on rechargeable batteries.
-It takes just one to power up the fan, but two are included in the purchase – one for backup.
-You can get 2.5-11 hours of use from just one battery, which is pretty good considering the size of the fan.
-Additionally, you can also turn it on with a power bank or by plugging it into your laptop.
+The handheld fan has it’s own rechargeable batteries.
+You can get 3-9 hours of use from just one battery, which is pretty good considering the size of the fan.

 The metal clip allows you to use the fan in many different ways.
 You can hold it in your hand, place it in the cup holder of a camping chair, or you can use it to prop up the fan on a camping table.
 Plus, you can rotate it up to 180 degrees vertically, so there really are a lot of adjustment options.

 This obviously isn’t the strongest fan, or the best one for a really large tent.
 But it is the most portable one, and the best choice if you want something just for yourself.
 It is the fan that you can also carry around town, when the summer heats start getting unbearable.